Amryahmath/library-management-system/README.md

 - Perform basic book management

 This project is a foundation for learning and **requires further development** to include advanced features such as user authentication, book search, borrowing/returning functionality, and database integration.
+This one is a basic system so you have to use this to develop more uniq

 Features
 - Minimal and easy-to-understand code